Growing these hardy succulents in garden beds, xeric garden display gardens, in rock walls or succulent crafts gives so much pleasure.

-I can happily gaze on them for ages, remarking on their forms and colours - all different from each other, and all unique.
+I can happily gaze on them for ages, remarking on their forms and colors - all different from each other, and all unique.

-In this Sempervivum Picture Gallery, the varieties and species listed from E to L in the alphabet show off their lovely shapes and
+In this Sempervivum Picture Gallery, the varieties and species listed from E to L in the alphabet show off their lovely shapes, shades and textures.

 If you have Sempervivum in your xeric garden, you'll already be aware of how they change throughout the growing season, adding even more interest than their textures and forms.